Git-David/Introducing-Idyll/Introducing Idyll.md

 # Introducing Idyll

 Idyll is a JSON-like, lightweight data interchange format.
-It could used for data interchange, data storage, configuration, data description, etc. As a text-based and semi-structured format, Idyll is completely human readable and language independent.
+It could be used for data interchange, data storage, configuration, data description, etc. As a text-based and semi-structured format, Idyll is completely human readable and language independent.
 Its design goals were to be simple, easy to use, explicit and elegant.

 ## Basic rules